-If you've made it this far you've done it!
+If you've made it this far, and finished this indepth How to build a Drone guide, you've done it!
 Building your first drone is a big feat, you've had a mountain of information to get through and probably faced heaps of challenges along the way.
 The result however is a drone custom to your requirements that you can be proud of.
 Even better if anything ever goes wrong or breaks you'll know exactly how to fix it!
 Take care when flying it and look after it, there's nothing worse than seeing your pride and joy smash into hundreds of tiny pieces!

 Thanks for sticking with me, you've read through enough now and must be excited.
 Charge up some batteries and go flying!
 Be warned however, building and flying drones is an addictive hobby you will always want one more!
 Hope to see you soon.
 Enjoy!

 If you would like to build a drone with the same parts as mine link to the complete setup can be found here.